 Every brand can sell on Facebook, especially with a combination of Facebook Ads and organic posts.
-The key to selling, though, isn’t to just put a ton of content out into the digital world.
+But the key to selling isn’t to just put a ton of content out into the digital world.

 What Is a Facebook Sales Funnel?

-Users log onto Facebook for recreation and to offend relatives with their political beliefs, not purchase random products they’d never thought of before.
+Users log onto Facebook for recreation and to offend relatives with their political beliefs … not to purchase random products they’d never thought of before.

 Plenty of businesses are familiar with the digital sales funnel, which is made up of four or five different stages, depending on who you ask.
-These stages are:

-- Users are aware of your product and are interested.
+- Users now are aware of your product and are interested.
 They may consider purchasing.

 - Users at the purchase stage of the sales funnel are ready to purchase from you.